rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 If Git finds conflicts, it needs a way to show the differences in a text editor.

 Git uses the default vim editor.
-To quit the page, press <strong>:q!</strong> (colon to specify a command, q to specify quit, exclaimation point for immediate).
+To quit the page, press <strong>:q!</strong> (colon to specify a command, q to specify quit, exclamation point for immediate).

 Sublime Text is a popular text editor.